On the correspondence between thermodynamics and inference

 \subsection{The generalized principle of indifference}

 We argue that a natural approach to objective Bayesian inference is to choose a prior such that the number of indistinguishable distributions is one for all parameter values.
-This generalized principle of indifference is simply written $S = 0$.
-(See Eqn.~\ref{eqn:gpoi}.)
+(See Eq.~\ref{eqn:gpoi}.)
 Schematically, this procedure assigns equal prior weighting to all models that can be distinguished at finite sample size $N$.
-As the sample size increases, the prior must be modified to accommodate the increased resolution, \textit{i.e.}~$(\delta \theta^i)^{-1}$, due to shrinking of the posterior support.
+As the sample size increases, the prior must be modified to accommodate the increased resolution (Eq.~\ref{eqn:resolution}) due to shrinking of the posterior support.
 (See Fig.~\ref{Fig:GPOIB}.)
 For a regular model in the large-sample-size limit, no calculation is required and GPI prior is equal to the scaled-Jeffreys prior (Eq.~\ref{eqn:scaledJeff}.)
 At small sample size or in singular models, the GPI prior must be computed explicitly.

 It is important to stress that GPI gives rise to a \textit{sample-size-dependent prior} and therefore this inference is \textit{not} Bayesian in a classical sense: (i) It violates Lindley's dictum: \textit{today's posterior is tomorrow's prior}. (ii) Furthermore, the evidence and prior are no longer interpretable as probabilities but rather statistical weightings.
 On-the-other-hand, the method codes parameter uncertainty in terms of a posterior probability distribution and facilitates Bayesian parameter and model averaging.
 Therefore, we would argue the approach maintains all of the attractive features of the Bayesian framework while avoiding problematic aspects.